Top Alternative Data APIs, Datasets, and Databases

 Alternative credit scoring

-Lenders often face a difficult situation where they do not have a lot of credit information on small business or low-income households.
+Banks and fintech companies often face a difficult situation where they do not have a lot of credit information on small business or low-income households.

 Without the availability of traditional credit scores and history, they file off these cases in the rejection pile.
 Or these people get charged a very high-interest rate that is much higher compared to what people with good credit ratings can avail.
 However, this is no definite proof that companies or people will default on loans, or they will have arrears if they have a poor credit history.